bmuenzenmeyer/plugin-node-uiextension/README.md

 ## Enabling / Disabling the Plugin

-After install, you may manually enable or disable the plugin by finding the `plugin-node-uiextension` key within your main Pattern Lab project's `patternlab-config.json` file and setting the `enabled` flag.
+After install, you may manually enable or disable the plugin by finding the `@mfranzke/plugin-node-uiextension` key within your main Pattern Lab project's `patternlab-config.json` file and setting the `enabled` flag.
 In the future this will be possible via CLI.